Comparing Trans-Lux (TNLX) & The Competition

 Institutional & Insider Ownership

-0.1% of Trans-Lux shares are held by institutional investors.
-Comparatively, 31.1% of shares of all “Miscellaneous manufacturing industries” companies are held by institutional investors.
-58.7% of Trans-Lux shares are held by company insiders.
-Comparatively, 19.5% of shares of all “Miscellaneous manufacturing industries” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.
+33.9% of shares of all “Miscellaneous manufacturing industries” companies are owned by institutional investors.
+58.7% of Trans-Lux shares are owned by company insiders.
+Comparatively, 16.5% of shares of all “Miscellaneous manufacturing industries” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

 Summary